Feun Foo Permaculture&Rewildingis creating a self-sustaining Food Jungle for modern-day foragers.

 Three dollars are quite healthy for us in a financial way, which in turn enables us to help our landbase becoming healthier.
 While costing you less than one gallon of fuel per month, your financial choice will actively help improving the environment in a twofold way: you use one gallon of gasoline less, and we plant more trees and help them grow to fix even more CO2.

-Dave (24) is a German who started to live on the farm in the beginning of 2014 as a volunteer.
-He finished school and afterwards worked for a year before deciding that the high levels of alienation, the stress and the listlessness among many of his European peers are not compatible with his expectations for a good life - so he decided to move to the tropics and provide himself with what he needs all by himself.
-When the owner, Tee, decided to start a new project in Ratchaburi (Numthang.org), Dave took over the farm.
+Dave (27) is a German who came to Thailand as a volunteer on an organic farm in 2014.
+He worked a regular job for one year before deciding that the high levels of alienation, the stress and the listlessness among many of his European peers are not compatible with his expectations for a good life - so he decided to move to the tropics and provide himself with what he needs all by himself.
+After five years in the South, he and his wife Karn decided to start their own project in the mountains of Chanthaburi province.

-Karn (23) is from the rural area of the Northeast of the country and just got her bachelor's degree and worked for half a year for a hotel and then a real estate agency in Phuket before she decided that the normal life in the city isn't as wholesome and regarding as the simple life in Nature.
+Karn (26) is from the rural area of the Northeast of the country, she holds a bachelor's degree in Business English and worked for half a year for a hotel and then a real estate agency in Phuket before she decided that the normal life in the city isn't as wholesome and regarding as the simple life in Nature.
 She has a lot of experience with the simple life and enjoys it a lot - it is like reliving childhood memories for her.
-She makes herbal remedies and cosmetics from the plants in our garden and has impressive knowledge of uses and benefits of plants.
+She has impressive knowledge of uses and benefits of all kinds of plants, makes herbal remedies from the plants in our garden, is an expert in foraging, and makes the most incredible jungle food.

-We restore Nature to original beauty by converting a palm oil plantation into a food jungle.
+We restore Nature to original beauty by converting an orchard and adjacent bamboo monoculture into a food jungle, and by reforesting parts of the neighboring Nature Reserve.
 We revive an ancient, long forgotten way of life, so that it may lead us into a better, not only sustainable, but regenerative future.

 We provide one of many paths to live a happy and healthy life in harmony with Nature.

 Our mission is to become fully autonomous and develop a regenerative way of living.
-We do that mainly through practicing permaculture, but include elements of rewilding and primitivist philosophy and spirituality.
+We do that mainly through practicing Permaculture, but include elements of Rewilding, Deep Ecology, and Primitivist Philosophy, Practice, and Spirituality.

 We believe human beings are an inseparable part of Nature, one species in an enormous interconnected web of living beings that depend on and benefit from each other.

-We offer anyone who is interested the opportunity to stay with us on our farm or to be a volunteer and take permaculture introduction courses that include tropical horticulture, growing organic vegetables and trees, primitive skills, sustainable building methods and many other topics.
+We offer anyone who is interested the opportunity to stay with us on our farm or to be a volunteer and take permaculture introduction courses that include tropical horticulture, building soil, growing and taking care of vegetables and trees, primitive skills, sustainable building methods, basic Traditional Thai Herbal Medicine and many other topics.